grimmlab/easyPheno/docs/source/tutorials/tut_sum_results.rst

 Additional analysis for simulated phenotypes
 """"""""""""""""""""""""""""""""""""""""""""""
-In addition, the subpackage `simulate <https://github.com/grimmlab/easyPheno/tree/main/easypheno/simulate>`_ contains results analysis functions, which are only applicable for our simulated phenotypes (see :ref:`HowTo: Create synthetic phenotype data`).
+In addition, the subpackage `simulate <https://github.com/grimmlab/easyPheno/tree/main/easypheno/simulate>`_ contains results analysis functions, which are only applicable for our simulated phenotypes (see :ref:`Synthetic data`).

 For simulated phenotypes, we know the ground truth in terms of markers respective features, which influence the phenotypic value.
 Based on that, we are able to compare these effect sizes with feature importances to analyze how well an algorithm captures the relevant features.